Pedestrian Priority Zones

 Pedestrian Zone Locations: Zones are located within a 1/4 mile of the four main schools.

-MHCP COLAB is creating 4 pedestrian zones around local schools in Miami's Little Havana neighborhood to make it safer for children and parents to walk to school in partnership with the City of Miami and Health Foundation of So Fla.
+MHCP COLAB is creating 4 pedestrian zones around local schools in Miami's Little Havana neighborhood to make it safer for children and parents to walk to school in partnership with the City of Miami and Health Foundation of South Florida.
 This includes a media and public relations campaign.

 Pedestrian zones are a way to work with municipalities and transportation agencies to make safety improvements for people walking and especially children and seniors who are more likely to be hit by cars.

-Based on the Florida Department of Transportation crash data, Little Havana has the highest number of pedestrian crashes in the County.
-According to Smart Growth for America’s study, Dangerous by Design report, “...while traffic deaths impact every community in the United States, states and metropolitan areas across the southern continental United States, older adults, people of color, and people walking in low-income communities bear a higher share of this harm.”.
+Little Havana has the highest number of pedestrian crashes in the County according to the Department of Highway Safety Motor Vehicles provided by the Florida Department of Transportation crash data.
+Smart Growth for America’s study, Dangerous by Design reports that, “...while traffic deaths impact every community in the United States, states and metropolitan areas across the southern continental United States, older adults, people of color, and people walking in low-income communities bear a higher share of this harm.”.

 The pedestrian zones in Little Havana will support roadway improvements like more crosswalks, more street trees, 25mph speed limits on local streets, longer crossing times around schools and better maintenance to make it safer for children and parents to walk to school.